flatpak/flatpak-docs/docs/using-flatpak.rst

 ``com.company.App//stable`` would just specify the branch, and ``com.company.App/i386//`` just specifies the architecture.

 The Flatpak CLI provides feedback if the branch of an object needs to be specified - it will list all branches of an object if you just specify the ID, on your current architecture.
+GUI Implementations will typically include a menu for you to select which branch to install of an app.

 System versus user
 ------------------

 Flatpak commands can be run either system-wide or per-user.
-Applications and runtimes that are installed system-wide are available to all users on the system.
-Applications and runtimes that are installed per-user are only available to the users that installed them.
+Objects that are installed system-wide are available to all users on the system.
+Objects that are installed per-user are only available to the users that installed them.

 The same principle applies to repositories - repositories that have been added system-wide are available to all users, whereas per-user repositories